rata/wp-recaptcha-bp/readme.txt

 === Plugin Name ===
-Contributors: recaptchanet
+Contributors: elrata_
-Tags: comments, registration, recaptcha, antispam, captcha Requires at least: 2.7
+Tags: comments, registration, recaptcha, antispam, captcha, buddypress Requires at least: 2.7
 Tested up to: 2.9.1
 Stable tag: 4.1

-Integrates reCAPTCHA anti-spam methods with WordPress including comment and registration spam protection.
+Integrates reCAPTCHA anti-spam methods with WordPress sites using BuddyPress plugin, including comment and registration spam protection.

 == Description ==

+This is a small modification of the wp-recaptcha plugin to make it work with BuddyPress.

 What is reCAPTCHA?